vicramon/ember-tutorial/chapters/showing-a-lead.md

     = model.phone
 ```

-The single quote `'` leaves a trailing whitespace after that line.
+The single quote `'` leaves a trailing whitespace after the line.

 ## Link to Each Lead

-Open your leads template so we can create a link to each lead:
+Open your leads template so you can create a link to each lead:

 ```
 // app/assets/javascripts/templates/leads.js.emblem